parmarsuraj99/COMP8730_research_project/README.md

 ---
 To make the execution easy on Colab, we have combined the scripts in a notebook `COMP8730_proposed_solution_scripts_test.ipynb`, running this on colab would help you get started with experiment.

+---
+Once the models have been saved with all the checkpoints, we used Google Drive to save the checkpoints and the ease of re-loading them.
+We decided to use Colab for final training to make customizations easy to training.

+run `notebooks/COMP8730_proposed_solution_author_prediction.ipynb` to save and evaluate on Author prediction task